LaurentiuTopliceanu/THE-GAME/README.md

 # THE-GAME
-A Kotlin terminal RPG game - built with Claude
+A Kotlin terminal RPG game - By Laurentiu Topliceanu